Semicolon108/Podcast/README.md

 Also,it contains a secure and user-friendly login system that authorizes and specify access in respect to user's information.

-[Administrator-Dashboard](https://github.com/Semicolon88/Podcast/tree/master/View/Admin/concept-master/pages) present,is an andministrator panel where all informations of this web application can be created,updated and deleted.datas that are deleted from the database are also retrievable.
+[Administrator-Dashboard](https://github.com/Semicolon88/Podcast/tree/master/View/Admin/concept-master/pages) present,is an administrator dashborad where informations of this web application can be created,updated and deleted.datas deleted are also retrievable.
 <table>
     <caption>Admin Login</caption>
     <thead>